 By Vinícius "Cabessa" Fernandes dos Santos Brazil

-For each test case in the input your program must produce a single line containing a single integer, the number of planets in the region which contains the largest number of planets.
+For each test case in the input your program must produce a single line, containing a single integer M , 1 ≤ M < N , the original message.

 |Sample Input||Sample Output|